gernd/clojure-study-group/category-theory/chapter2.md

         graph TD
         a(("{Unit}")) -->b((Int))
       ```
-      * every call of the function is a different way of picking one element from the target type (in tthis case 44)
+      * every call of the function is a different way of picking one element from the target type (in this case 44)
       * -> call of the function is a different way of describing the element 44 from the int type
-      * pure functions that return Unit (or Void) discard their arguemnt (as they are not allowed to have side effects)
+      * pure functions that return Unit (or Void) discard their argument (as they are not allowed to have side effects)
     * unit: A -> Void
     * unit x = ()
       * maps every element of A to the element "Void" of the single set